LarsBesselmann/WCA-EJA-GettingStarted/README.md

     <kbd>![WCA_Chat-askQuestion4](./images/media/WCA_Chat-askQuestion4.png)</kbd>

 5. To better understand the **DefaultWeatherData** method, ask for an explanation for the method.
-Enter **/explain getDefault** and you can see, that two classes were found, the WeatherServlet class (which calls the method) and the DefaultWeatherData class (which implements the method).
+Enter **/explain @getDefault** and you can see, that two classes were found, the WeatherServlet class (which calls the method) and the DefaultWeatherData class (which implements the method).
 Select the **DefaultWeatherData** class and press the **blue arrow**.

     <kbd>![WCA_Chat-askQuestion5](./images/media/WCA_Chat-explainDefaultData.png)</kbd>